joviwyel/MovieDB/README.md

 ## Demo video URL:

 ## Instruction of deployment:
+  You can either use gui to deploy war file into Tomcat or do it in Terminal.
+  By gui:
+  Go to AWS Tomcat manager webapp -> WAR file to delpoy -> Choose File and deploy.

+  Use Terminal:
+  1. inside your repo, use 'mvn package' to build the war file.
+  2. copy war file into Tomcat webapps folder cp ./target/*.war /var/lib/tomcat9/webapps/

+  After that, Tomcat web apps should have the new war file.

 ## Queries with parameters from user input ('?') using Prepared Statement:
    1. [DashboardServlet](src/DashboardServlet.java) - line 107, 169, 200, 230, 238, 246.